 Location: Mostar, Bosnia and Herzegovina

-The bridge is one of the most recognizable landmarks in all Bosnia and Herzegovina.
+The bridge is one of the most recognizable landmarks in Bosnia and Herzegovina.
 Mostar is also known for its Old Bazaar, where you can find many handmade souvenirs for your trip.

 16. Enjoy a Cliffside Drink at Buža Bar